Skip to main content

 Honoring the Families Who Built America

 America is turning 250.
-And in that quarter-millennium, no group has done more to build this country — quietly, faithfully, season after season — than its farming families.
+And in that quarter-millennium, no one has done more to build this country — quietly, season after season — than its farming families.

-These stories do not live in textbooks.
-They live in kitchen-table conversations, in faded photographs tucked into bureau drawers, in the memory of a grandparent's voice describing the year the river rose too high or the harvest came in just in time.
+Their stories don't live in textbooks.
+They live in kitchen-table conversations, in faded photographs, in a grandparent's voice describing the year the river rose too high — or the harvest came in just in time.

-Legacies of the Land is a campaign to find those stories, preserve them and share them — so that the people who built this country from the ground up take their rightful place in the story of America's 250th.
+Legacies of the Land is our campaign to find, preserve and share those stories — so the families who built this country from the ground up take their rightful place in America's 250th.

 A collage of image of farmers and icons depicting the United States of America